James Caulfeild, 7th Viscount Charlemont

-Colonel James Alfred Caulfeild, 7th Viscount Charlemont DL JP CB (20 March 1830 – 4 July 1913) was an Irish Peer and soldier.
+Colonel James Alfred Caulfeild, 7th Viscount Charlemont CB JP DL (20 March 1830 – 4 July 1913) was an Irish Peer and soldier.

 Early life

 James Alfred Caulfeild was born on 20 March 1830 at Loy House in Cookstown, County Tyrone.
 He was the son of Edward Houston Caulfeild and Charlotte Geale (a daughter of Piers Geale, a solicitor of Mountjoy Square).
 His younger brother, Marcus Piers Francis Caulfeild, was a Major in the Mid-Ulster Artillery Militia.

 His paternal grandparents were Hon.
 Harriet Crofton (a daughter of Sir Edward Crofton, 2nd Baronet and Anne Crofton, 1st Baroness Crofton) and James Caulfeild (the grandson of Rev. Hon.
 Charles Caulfeild, the second son of Maj.-Gen. William Caulfeild, 2nd Viscount Charlemont).
 His maternal aunt, Elizabeth Geale, married Hugh Fortescue, 2nd Earl Fortescue.